nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 3:

-I predrilled some screw holes with a 1/8-inch bit to create guides for my screws.
+I predrilled some screw holes with a 1/8-inch bit to create pilot holes for my screws.
 I used 3-inch long wood screws to secure my two boards together.

 I sanded everything off again to get rid of any splinters from drilling and to remove dried glue that smooshed out.